 What is Hosting and do I need it?

 The short answer is probably yes.
 A hosting account is basically space on a computer somewhere in a huge data center where you can host your websites files.
 Hosting varies hugely, but we host all our websites on Linux based hosting accounts.
-We can either host your website for you and charge you monthly/annually, or if you'd prefer to arrange your own hosting, then as long as it's suitable for your websites' requirements, we'll be happy to set it up on there for you.
-However we generally find it's much quicker and easier for all involved if we host your website, and we reserve the right to charge at our hourly rate for any time spent configuring third party hosting solutions.
+We can help you decide on the right hosting for your project and get you all set up there.

 Glossary of Terms

 - PHP - Our development language of choice, we find PHP to be a versatile and very powerful choice for pretty much any web project.

 - MySQL - Behind most dynamic websites lies a database of information.
 We love using the MySQL relational database as it's quick, easy, powerful and can scale to vast dimensions.

 - jQuery - If you want to spice up your site and add interactivity for your vistors, then the jQuery library is our personal favourite, and the most commonly used throughout the web today.
 We can build upon this incredibly useful framework to make something bespoke to your websites needs.

 - XHTML / HTML / HTML5 - Whatever flavour of HTML floats your boat, we code all our work to meet w3 standards wherever possible.
 The code behind your site is vital to your websites longevity, scalability, maintainabiliy and speed.
 All our sites are expertly hand crafted to pixel perfection.
 HTML 5 just adds a whole world of new HTML tags for the developer to play around with, and now that browsers on the whole support HTML5 it's full steam ahead!